 Provides a wealth of information on the current Australian Commonwealth Parliament, together with historical information on the Parliament since Federation.

-The House of Representatives publishes a range of information about the work of the House and the Parliament.
-This page contains Infosheets, research, external resources and links to discover your house, education and powers, practices and procedures.
+Provides information about the work of the House and the Parliament.
+Contains Infosheets, research, external resources and links to discover your house, education and powers, practices and procedures.

 There are 76 senators, 12 from each state and two each from the Australian Capital Territory and the Northern Territory.
 A partner with the House in the legislative process, the Senate conducts much of its work through an established committee system, including the budget estimates accountability process.